-Insulin has been a popular hormone recently in this post and this one.
+Insulin has been a popular hormone recently.
 I keep talking about this because it is so important.
 There is a big focus on sugar, but the real problem is what sugar does to insulin.
 Insulin resistance and diabetes are big problems in our culture today.
 In 2014, the CDC reported that 29.1 million people have diabetes and 8.1 million of those people are still undiagnosed.(1) 1.7 million adults were diagnosed in 2012 alone.

 Insulin resistance occurs when more and more insulin is needed to “unlock” the glucose channel seen above.
 The insulin receptor is no longer as sensitive to the insulin.